 People in New England are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's New England office is so committed to educating the public about how to stop diabetes and support those living with the disease.

 We are here to help.

 The New England office serves Massachusetts, Maine, Rhode Island, New Hampshire, Vermont and Connecticut.

 The Family Link program advocates and provides educational programming for children and the parents of children who have been diagnosed with type 1 diabetes.
-The New England area office offers programs such as Camp Carefree, Winter Weekend, Safe at School and countless social events that provide opportunities to learn about diabetes management and meet other families whose lives have been affected by diabetes.
+The New England area office offers programs such as Camp Carefree, Winter Weekend and countless social events that provide opportunities to learn about diabetes management and meet other families whose lives have been affected by diabetes.